These birria quesadillas are the perfect appetizer with tender shredded Mexican birria and lots of melty cheese, served with birria sauce for dipping.

 Flip and Repeat.
 Top with another flour tortilla and flip.
 Cook another 1-2 minutes, or until the bottom tortilla becomes crispy and golden brown.
 Repeat with remaining tortillas.

 Slice and Serve.
-Slice the quesadillas on a cutting board and serve with reserved liquid consome (birria sauce) for dipping, alongside your favorites, like sour cream, hot sauce, pico de gallo, or spicy guacamole.
+Slice the quesadillas on a cutting board and serve with the reserved birria consomé for dipping.
+That rich, spiced dipping broth is what makes these.
+See my Birria Sauce (Consomé) recipe for more on how to make and use it.
+Serve with sour cream, hot sauce, pico de gallo, or spicy guacamole.

 Boom!
 Done!
 Your birria quesadillas are ready to serve.
 Look at all that cheese!
 And birria beef!
 You're going to love these.
 Don't eat them all in one sitting.